, , ,

 Apple Cinnamon … or Whatever Flavor You Desire!

 I chose this applesauce and cinnamon combo out of convenience, but these muffins are incredibly versatile.
-I even discovered with a few simple modifications I could turn this recipe into these coconut flour apple cinnamon pancakes!
+I even discovered that with a few simple modifications, I could turn this recipe into coconut flour cinnamon apple pancakes!

-Using either the muffin or pancake recipe as a base, try these mix-ins to change things up from time to time:
+Using either the muffin or pancake recipe as a base, try these mix-ins to change things up:

 • Reduce the applesauce by ¼ cup and add an overripe banana before blending

-• Stir in ½ cup toasted chopped nuts, such as walnuts, by hand
+• Stir in ½ cup toasted chopped nuts, like walnuts

 • Mix in ½ cup fresh or frozen blueberries or raspberries

-• Add ½ cup chopped apples for a little extra texture
+• Add ½ cup chopped apples for extra texture

 • Add 3 tablespoons cocoa powder to make almost cupcake-like muffins